How Humble Pie Reached a Career Crossroads With ‘Thunderbox’

 Released in February 1974, Humble Pie’s Thunderbox was pivotal – but not in a good way.
 Instead, this seventh studio album signaled a commercial fall from grace for Steve Marriott's group.

 Starting with their modest 1969 debut, As Safe as Yesterday, Humble Pie had grown from strength-to-strength, quickly earning their reputation as one of the world’s first supergroups.
 (Along with Small Faces alum Marriott, they featured former Herd lead guitarist Peter Frampton and ex-Spooky Tooth bassist Greg Ridley — plus teenage drummer Jerry Shirley.)
 Their career milestone followed with Performance: Rockin’ the Fillmore, the exuberant 1971 live album.

-But then Frampton quit, promptly signed a solo deal with Humble Pie’s record company, A&M, and while Marriott efficiently replaced him with the more-than-capable Clem Clempson, things would never be the same.
+But then Frampton quit, promptly signed a solo deal with Humble Pie’s record company, A&M. Marriott efficiently replaced him with the more-than-capable Clem Clempson, but things would never be the same.

-This was 1974’s ‘Thunderbox,’ which A&M nevertheless packaged in a lavish sleeve (boasting a keyhole view into the water-closet of some scantily clad models) and trotted out to record stores and radio stations, in the hopes that its powerful title cut and many soulful remakes — including the Rolling Stones-like ‘Ninety-Pounds’ — would prolong Humble Pie’s relative career winning streak.
+A&M nevertheless packaged Thunderbox in February 1974 with a lavish sleeve boasting a keyhole view into the water-closet of some scantily clad models, then trotted the albums out to record stores and radio stations in the hopes that its powerful title cut and many soulful remakes — including the Rolling Stones-like "Ninety-Pounds" — would prolong Humble Pie’s relative career winning streak.

-By doing so, they effectively killed the golden goose and derailed Humble Pie’s once high-flying career, while leaving an emotional toll that the band members and leader Steve Marriott, in particular, would never fully recover from.
+By doing so, they effectively killed the golden goose and derailed Humble Pie’s once high-flying career.
+The whole episode also left an emotional toll that the band members and leader Steve Marriott, in particular, would never fully recover from.